-The Output Settings interface allows you to set the track mode, output off status, safe mode, sampling mode, current sampling rate, and channel connection status.
+The Output Settings interface allows you to set the track mode, output off status, safe mode, and channel connection status.

-Press Output or tap Vullity > Output to enter the interface as shown in the figure below.
+Press Utility > Output or tap > Utility > Output to enter the interface as shown in the figure below.

-Figure 13.6 Output Settings Interface
+Figure 13.4 Output Settings Interface